bluss/sysconfigpatcher/README.md

 This script can patch:

-- sysconfigdata for linux and similar systems
+- sysconfigdata
-- pkgconfig files for linux and similar systems
+- pkgconfig files

+The script seems to work on these (more information needed):

+- linux
+- macos

 Several more files contain system specific variables that might need to be updated, but that's not implemented yet.